Microsoft Partner Statistics: Key Insights and Trends for 2025

 Customer Acquisition and Retention

-Most partners aim for growth with both new and existing customers.
-For example:
+Most successful partners aim for balanced growth across both new and existing customers.
+Industry benchmarks suggest:

 Deal Volume and Average Deal Size